micronDLA/SDK/README.md

 In the SDK folder, there is compile.c, which compiles an ONNX model and outputs DLA instructions into a .bin file.
 The simpledemo.c program will read this .bin file and execute it on the DLA.
 The main functions are:
-1) ie_compile: parse ONNX model and generate the DLA instructions.
+1) `ie_compile`: parse ONNX model and generate the DLA instructions.
-2) ie_init: load the DLA bitfile into FPGA and load instructions and model parameters to shared memory.
+2) `ie_init`: load the DLA bitfile into FPGA and load instructions and model parameters to shared memory.
-3) ie_run: load input image and execute on the DLA.
+3) `ie_run`: load input image and execute on the DLA.

 Check out other possible application programs using the DLA [here](http://fwdnxt.com/).
 To run the demo, first run the following commands: